EMPAT94/empat94.github.io/_gs/Chapter 33 - The Chase 1.md

 “About this prince thing, do you wanna talk about it?”
 I asked lightly.

-“No. Not now.
+“No. Not right now.
 Right now we have to do something about Carol.”

 “I agree.
 What can we do though?”
 I wondered.
 Sitting here doing nothing was unnerving.
 I took a sip of water myself.
 “We don’t even know who took her or why.”